The Committee (A committee of members of Riot Korea and KeSPA) have posted an update regarding the ongoing Griffin controversy.

 - The initial competitive ruling over Kim “cvMax” Dae-ho will be postponed.

 - Still8 will be required to fully reveal their managerial relationship between themselves and Griffin.
-The current management must be replaced with a new one and all stocks the current management hold over Still8/Griffin must be sold.
+The current management must be replaced with a new one and all business ties the current management hold over Still8/Griffin must be given up.
 This must take place before the start of the promotion tournament for the 2020 LCK summer split.
 A failure to do so will result in Griffin being stripped of their right to compete in the LCK and Challengers Korea.

 - Kanavi has been granted free agency status.